Men's Sexual Health

 A Low-T clinic runs one test: total testosterone.
 We run a panel.
 Before we recommend a single treatment, we build a complete picture of your chemistry, your cardiovascular health, and your nutrient status.

-- Neurotransmitter levels: dopamine, serotonin, norepinephrine, GABA and their metabolites.
+- Neurotransmitter levels Dopamine, serotonin, norepinephrine, GABA, and their metabolites.

 Common Men's Sexual Health Issues